-Due to their abilities to capture complex nonlinear correlations in data, deep learning techniques have proved to be useful in solving a number of physical problems like determining the parton distribution function~\cite{Forte_2002, Collaboration_2007}, reconstructing the spectral function~\cite{Kades:2019wtd, Zhou:2021bvw,Chen:2021giw}, identifying phase transition~\cite{Carrasquilla_2017,Pang:2016vdc,Wang:2020hji, Du:2019civ, Wang:2020tgb, Jiang:2021gsw}, assisting lattice field theory calculation~\cite{Boyda:2020hsi, Zhou:2018ill, Kanwar:2020xzo, Albergo:2019eim}, evaluating centrality for heavy ion collisions~\cite{OmanaKuttan:2020brq, Thaprasop:2020mzp, Li:2020qqn}, parameter estimation under detector effects~\cite{Andreassen:2020gtw, Kuttan:2020mqj}, and speeding up hydrodynamics simulation~\cite{Huang:2018fzn}.
+Due to their abilities to capture complex nonlinear correlations in data, deep learning techniques have been proven useful in solving a number of physical problems, e.g. determining the parton distribution function~\cite{Forte_2002, Collaboration_2007}, reconstructing the spectral function~\cite{Kades:2019wtd, Zhou:2021bvw,Chen:2021giw}, identifying phase transitions~\cite{Carrasquilla_2017,Pang:2016vdc,Wang:2020hji, Du:2019civ, Wang:2020tgb, Jiang:2021gsw}, assisting lattice field theory calculations~\cite{Boyda:2020hsi, Zhou:2018ill, Kanwar:2020xzo, Albergo:2019eim}, evaluating centrality distributions for heavy ion collisions~\cite{OmanaKuttan:2020brq, Thaprasop:2020mzp, Li:2020qqn}, parameter estimation under detector effects~\cite{Andreassen:2020gtw, Kuttan:2020mqj}, and speeding up hydrodynamic simulations~\cite{Huang:2018fzn}.
 Earlier works that incorporated DL methods have shown that DNNs can potentially surpass traditional methods in solving inverse design problems~\cite{doi:10.1126/sciadv.aar4206, shi2021heavy, wang2021reconstructing}.
-In the course of this work, we explore their capacities to invert the TOV equations, in order to reconstruct the NS EoS from limited M-R observations, through an unsupervised Automatic Differentiation framework.
+In the course of this work, we explore the DNNs' capacities to invert the TOV equations, in order to reconstruct the NS EoS from a limited set of M-R observations, through an unsupervised Automatic Differentiation framework.